 These are a few of the many signs that your home may be overdue for a wiring upgrade:

 You Have Aluminum or Knob and Tube Wiring

 Rewiring a whole house is a big and complicated project to take on.
-Amazingly not all old house wiring is bad, but there are a few specific types that simply aren’t viable options at all.
-Aluminum wiring which was usually used in homes during the 1960s and 1970s, and it is far too flammable to be used today.
+Amazingly, not all old house wiring is bad, but there are a few specific types that simply aren’t viable options at all.
+Aluminum wiring, which was usually used in homes during the 1960s and 1970s, and it is far too flammable to be used today.
 In the 1940s and 1950s, a non-metallic wiring was installed and it is not at all sufficient for today’s needs.
-Unfortunately, you also can not continue to use knob and tube wiring, which was used before the non-metallic wiring, because it has far too many well-known safety hazards.
+Unfortunately, you also can not continue to use knob and tube wiring.
+This was used before the non-metallic wiring, because it has far too many well-known safety hazards.

 Your Home Has Ungrounded Outlets

 Even surge protectors won’t protect you from the older style of two-pronged outlets.
 These are an extreme safety hazard.
 Not only can excess lectric ruin your expensive devices, it can also shock you leaving injuries.
 Dramatically reduce the risk of shock and property damage by having grounded wires and three-prong outlets installed.